50 Funniest Town Names Across Canada

 Sans Souci, Ontario

 A good place to visit if you’re feeling stressed out, “sans souci” translates from French as “without worries.”
-The origin of the name is unclear, but it’s no stretch to assume it was named after the region’s breathtakingly beautiful Georgian Bay landscapes.
+The origin of the funny Canadian town name is unclear, but it’s no stretch to assume it was inspired by the region’s breathtakingly beautiful Georgian Bay landscapes.
 Fittingly, the community is now a popular cottaging destination in the Archipelago township where city dwellers go to get rid of their worries, if only for a weekend.

 Want the royal treatment on your next vacation?
 Here are the hotels in Canada that have hosted royal guests.